 Nominating a shareholder for your Singapore-based business or foreign company is legally recognised under Singapore law.

-Many intricacies are involved in appointing someone as a shareholder or director, which is why engaging with an experienced corporate lawyer can help.
+Many intricacies are involved in appointing someone as a shareholder or director, which is why engaging with an experienced corporate lawyer in Singapore can help.

 Tembusu Law is a law firm in Singapore offering tailor-fit legal advice to our clients.
 We specialise in Corporate Law, Litigation, Divorce/Family Law, Criminal Defence, Bankruptcy, and other fields.